Montgomery County ALS Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: The court may order you to complete alcohol education classes, substance abuse treatment, or other programs as part of your sentence.
-Completing these programs is often a requirement for license reinstatement.
+• Classes/Programs That Must Be Completed: The court may order you to complete a Driver Intervention Program (DIP) or other alcohol/drug treatment programs as part of your sentence.

 Special Programs

-• Occupational License: As discussed above, an occupational license (also called a hardship license) allows you to drive for work, school, or medical purposes during a license suspension.
+• Occupational License: As discussed above, you may be able to obtain limited driving privileges for work, school, or medical purposes.

 Sources